OpenTSDB/opentsdb.net/docs/3x/source/user_guide/querynodes/join.rst

    :widths: 10, 5, 5, 45, 10, 25

    "type", "String", "Required", "The type of join to perform.
-See below.", "null", "OUTER_DISJOINT" "joins", "List", "Required", "A list of one or more key pairs to join on.
+See below.", "null", "OUTER_DISJOINT" "joins", "Map", "Required", "A map of one or more key pairs to join on.
 Required for all but ``NATURAL`` or ``CROSS`` join types.
-E.g. if the left series has "Host" as a tag key but the right series has "host" (case sensitive) then make sure to link them per the example:", "null", "[{""host"": ""Host""}]"
+E.g. if the left series has "Host" as a tag key but the right series has "host" (case sensitive) then make sure to link them per the example:", "null", "{""host"": ""Host""}"
    "explicitTags", "Boolean", "Optional", "If a series does not have all of the tags, and only the tags, present in the ``joins`` list, it will be omitted from the result.", "false", "true"

 Join Types